 Ironically, some of the most creative people who would exemplify the Disney spirit are prevented from working there by a policy that specifies no visible tattoos.
 Some tattoo aficionados get around this by covering up with long sleeves and pants – not exactly comfortable in the heat of the summer – but it’s not always possible.
 Being a Cast Member means somewhat limiting your desire to display your personality on your skin… at least where people can see it!

-Well, okay… limited facial hair.
-Much like the no tattoos requirement, male Cast Members may now sport a mustache so long as it does not extend beyond the corners of their mouths.
-Beards and goatees must be neat but also cannot exceed 1/4” in length.
-And while it’s less restrictive than the no tattoos requirement –facial hair is after all easily shaved and grown back – it still prevents some very fun people from working for Disney.
+From the beginnings of the park in the 50’s, facial hair was a no-no. In 2000, those rules were softened to allow male Cast Members to sport a mustache.
+Even that came with a rule however – it must not extend beyond the corners of their mouths.
+In 2012, the rules were adjusted yet again.
+Now male Cast Members may have beards and goatees.
+They must be neatly trimmed and cannot exceed 1/4” in length.
+While it’s less restrictive than the no tattoos requirement –facial hair is after all easily shaved and grown back – it still prevents some very fun people from working for Disney.

 12. Late Nights / Early Mornings